KamilMilewski/km-forum/README.md

   * I want to access users index page.
   * I want to reset my password (via email).
   * I want to upload picture for my post and topic.
+  * I want to upload my custom avatar picture or use Gravatar.
   * I need to activate my account before use (via email).

 * As a moderator,